Mark D. Koch

 Academic Appointments

-I have been teaching first-year college writing all of my career because I believe it is essential for complex academic thinking and because I have always been interested in the pedagogy.
-Because of this I have served many years as an administrator of writing courses, most recently as the associate director of the writing program at the University of Michigan where I worked with PhD students to develop their teaching as they taught their first writing classes.
-Since coming to Dartmouth my interest in the teaching of writing has expanded to include multimodal writing, and I now help graduate students here become writing tutors for first-year students.
-I also read and write on cartography and its relation to literature, as well as on beggary, almsgiving, and gift-exchange economics.
-Recently, I have been studying the rhetoric of British charity sermons in the 18th century.
+While I have recently retired from full-time teaching, I remain committed to the project of first-year writing as essential training for complex academic thinking.
+In addition to teaching many, many composition and literature courses, I have also served as an administrator for writing programs, including as the associate director of the first-year writing program at the University of Michigan where I worked with PhD students to develop their teaching as they taught their first writing classes.
+While at Dartmouth I continued in a similar capacity, as assistant director of the Writing Program and as director of Writing 2-3.
+My research interests and publications were largely in British literature of the early modern and eighteenth-century periods, with a particular interest in cartography and its relation to literature, as well as on beggary, almsgiving, and gift-exchange economics.
+My last published article considered the rhetoric of British charity sermons in the 18th century.

 Contact